zhouLion/doc.fedml.ai/docs/launch/on-prem/install.md

 .
 .

-Congratulations, your device is connected to the FedML MLOps platform successfully!
+Congratulations, your device is connected to the TensorOpera AI platform successfully!
 Your FedML Edge ID is 201610, unique device ID is 0xffdc89fad658@Linux.Edge.Device
 ```